NaniHazbolatow/5284COSS6Y/README.md

 CAStockPriceModel/model/base_model
 ```

 We developed the coupling component of the self-organizing model to analyze our research topic.
-Details can be found in the notes, presentation, and function descriptions within the module:
+Details can be found in the Appendix_for_Code.odf file, in the presentation, and function descriptions within the module:
 ```
 CAStockPriceModel/model/trading_strat/stochastic_dyn.py
 ```